-The sacred lands of Utah's Bears Ears brought 5 tribes together.
+A rocky corner in southern Utah has brought 5 tribes together.
 An executive order is reviving effort to protect them

 The recent executive order signed by Biden reignited that years-long struggle between those who argue that land protection and management by federal agencies is government overreach, and those who seek to preserve the land they consider sacred.

-A years-long effort for stewardship
+A yearslong effort for stewardship

 The mesas, cliffs and canyons in the 1.3 million acres of Bears Ears have been inhabited for tens of thousand of years, archeologists say.
 Some of its history has been written in sandstone walls and its hills provide healing for tribal members.